coredns/policy/README.md

 ### Using a Policy Engine Plugin

 The following example illustrates how the a policy engine plugin (*themis* in this example) can be used by the *firewall* plugin.
-Note that the *themis* plugin options are not defined here, and are replaced by `...`.

 ~~~
 . {